• Skip to primary navigation

 Biz Advice, Branding, Business + Marketing, Color Theory, Design Topics, Graphic Design, Logo Design, Logo Design + Branding, Typography, Understanding Graphic Design

-To figure out what design style is right for you, these are the 4 most important aspects to talk over:
+To figure out the design style that’s right for you, there are four key aspects to consider: Font Style, Color, Imagery, and Feeling.

 ▸ serif